VS-DavidSouth/smoke_forecaster/README.md

 ### Files you need to make this program run and what they do:
 1. bluesky_grid: Shapefile used to calculate the proportion intersect between bluesky grid and county shapefile.
 This file is also used to join smoke PM2.5, which I then limit to values > 5.
 I save this a new shapefile folder called smk_poly, and this is plotted in the leaflet map.

-2. smoke_poly: Made every day, subsetted shapefile form bluesky grid with smoke estimate values.
+2. smoke_poly: Made every day, subsetted shapefile from bluesky grid with smoke estimate values.

 3. cb_2016_us_count_500k: County shapefile used to calcualte proportion intersect and used to plot the county estimates of population weighted pm2.5 and excess ED visits on the leaflet map.
 I save joined HIA estimates to a new shape folder called hia_poly.
 Plotted in the same way as smk_poly.